Matthew-Sciberras/Matthew-Sciberras/README.md

 # 💫 About Me:
 👋Hiya I'm Matthew, a 17 year old who loves programming

 🔭 I’m currently working on my personal project, Starcord.
-A completely open source chat application made for the needs of the public.
-End- to-end encrypted, with no paywalls, unlimited file uploads, no annoying ads and full transparency
+A fully open-source chat application built for the public’s needs.
+No paywalls, unlimited file uploads, no annoying ads, and complete transparency.
+What began as a fun project has quickly grown, with many users already eager to use the platform.

 # 💻 Tech Stack: